Smartdevs17/baseleague/client/README.md

-# SoccerLeague
+# BaseLeague

 A decentralized fantasy football platform built on Base blockchain.

 ## Project Overview

-SoccerLeague is a Web3 fantasy football platform where users can compete head-to-head in fantasy football matches, stake $BLEAG tokens, predict outcomes, and win rewards on the Base blockchain.
+BaseLeague is a Web3 fantasy football platform where users can compete head-to-head in fantasy football matches, stake ETH, predict outcomes, and win rewards on the Base blockchain.

 ## Technologies Used